S&T Bancorp, Inc. (STBA) to Issue Quarterly Dividend of $0.29 on February 24th

 S&T Bancorp, Inc. (NASDAQ:STBA) declared a quarterly dividend on Monday, January 24th, Zacks reports.
-Stockholders of record on Thursday, February 10th will be given a dividend of 0.29 per share by the financial services provider on Thursday, February 24th.
-This represents a $1.16 dividend on an annualized basis and a dividend yield of 3.71%.
+Investors of record on Thursday, February 10th will be given a dividend of 0.29 per share by the financial services provider on Thursday, February 24th.
+This represents a $1.16 annualized dividend and a yield of 3.71%.
 The ex-dividend date is Wednesday, February 9th.

-S&T Bancorp has increased its dividend by 14.1% over the last three years and has raised its dividend annually for the last 2 consecutive years.
-S&T Bancorp has a dividend payout ratio of 43.8% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect S&T Bancorp to earn $2.53 per share next year, which means the company should continue to be able to cover its $1.16 annual dividend with an expected future payout ratio of 45.8%.
+S&T Bancorp has increased its dividend payment by 14.1% over the last three years and has raised its dividend annually for the last 2 consecutive years.
+S&T Bancorp has a dividend payout ratio of 43.8% meaning its dividend is sufficiently covered by earnings.
+Analysts expect S&T Bancorp to earn $2.53 per share next year, which means the company should continue to be able to cover its $1.16 annual dividend with an expected future payout ratio of 45.8%.

-Several analysts have issued reports on the company.
-Zacks Investment Research cut S&T Bancorp from a “hold” rating to a “sell” rating in a research note on Tuesday, January 4th.
-DA Davidson reissued a “neutral” rating on shares of S&T Bancorp in a report on Friday, January 28th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the company.
-According to MarketBeat, the company has a consensus rating of “Hold” and an average target price of $31.82.
+A number of research firms have issued reports on STBA.
+Zacks Investment Research downgraded S&T Bancorp from a “hold” rating to a “sell” rating in a research report on Tuesday, January 4th.
+DA Davidson reissued a “neutral” rating on shares of S&T Bancorp in a research report on Friday, January 28th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and one has assigned a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of “Hold” and a consensus target price of $31.82.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Bank of New York Mellon Corp raised its stake in shares of S&T Bancorp by 1.4% in the third quarter.
-Bank of New York Mellon Corp now owns 421,415 shares of the financial services provider’s stock valued at $12,419,000 after acquiring an additional 5,940 shares during the last quarter.
-Morgan Stanley grew its holdings in shares of S&T Bancorp by 6.9% in the 3rd quarter.
-Morgan Stanley now owns 182,970 shares of the financial services provider’s stock valued at $5,392,000 after buying an additional 11,837 shares during the period.
-Citadel Advisors LLC grew its holdings in shares of S&T Bancorp by 83.5% in the 3rd quarter.
-Citadel Advisors LLC now owns 40,077 shares of the financial services provider’s stock valued at $1,181,000 after buying an additional 18,239 shares during the period.
-Millennium Management LLC grew its holdings in shares of S&T Bancorp by 110.4% in the 3rd quarter.
-Millennium Management LLC now owns 22,175 shares of the financial services provider’s stock valued at $653,000 after buying an additional 11,634 shares during the period.
-Finally, Royal Bank of Canada lifted its position in S&T Bancorp by 18.1% in the 3rd quarter.
-Royal Bank of Canada now owns 9,867 shares of the financial services provider’s stock valued at $291,000 after acquiring an additional 1,509 shares in the last quarter.
-Hedge funds and other institutional investors own 59.06% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Bank of New York Mellon Corp boosted its position in shares of S&T Bancorp by 1.4% in the third quarter.
+Bank of New York Mellon Corp now owns 421,415 shares of the financial services provider’s stock worth $12,419,000 after buying an additional 5,940 shares during the period.
+Morgan Stanley boosted its position in shares of S&T Bancorp by 6.9% in the third quarter.
+Morgan Stanley now owns 182,970 shares of the financial services provider’s stock worth $5,392,000 after buying an additional 11,837 shares during the period.
+Citadel Advisors LLC boosted its position in shares of S&T Bancorp by 83.5% in the third quarter.
+Citadel Advisors LLC now owns 40,077 shares of the financial services provider’s stock worth $1,181,000 after buying an additional 18,239 shares during the period.
+Millennium Management LLC boosted its position in shares of S&T Bancorp by 110.4% in the third quarter.
+Millennium Management LLC now owns 22,175 shares of the financial services provider’s stock worth $653,000 after buying an additional 11,634 shares during the period.
+Finally, Royal Bank of Canada boosted its position in shares of S&T Bancorp by 18.1% in the third quarter.
+Royal Bank of Canada now owns 9,867 shares of the financial services provider’s stock worth $291,000 after buying an additional 1,509 shares during the period.
+59.06% of the stock is owned by institutional investors.

 S&T Bancorp Company Profile